2010 San Jose Earthquakes season

 The 2010 San Jose Earthquakes season was the club's thirteenth season of existence.
 The Earthquakes finished 8th overall in MLS and finished in the Eastern Conference finals of the MLS Cup playoffs before losing to the Colorado Rapids.
 It was the first season the club made the playoffs since 2005.

+To date, this is the furthest the Earthquakes have advanced in the MLS Cup playoffs since the franchise's reactivation in 2008, as the original franchise was transferred to Houston Dynamo in 2006.